allen-garvey/knight-moves-trainer/README.md

 ## License

-Knight Trainer is released under the MIT License.
+Knight Moves Trainer is released under the MIT License.
 See license.txt for more details.